 Fortunately, I met some wonderful people during sixth form who became incredibly supportive friends (and still are to this day!).
 With their and my then-boyfriend’s additional help, I managed to achieve what I had set out to do.
 My school were also very understanding about my illness and supported me when I had to miss days (sometimes weeks) of education.
 Overall, deciding to face my fears and push myself to return to school has been one of the most rewarding things that I have ever done.

 My life has changed drastically in the last 13 years.
-My M.E. seems to only continue to improve as the years progress and now, I am only affected by the physical weakness that years of reduced activity has left me with.
+My M.E. seems to only continue to improve as the years progress and now, I am only affected by the deconditioning that years of reduced activity has left me with.
 I am no longer at the mercy of a relapsing and remitting fatigue that is completely out of my control.
 In addition, my mental health has massively recovered and my concentration has returned.
 I find it exceedingly difficult to look back and see myself as the same person who suffered so much as a teenager.
 This disconnect can sometimes be problematic, as I do not always appreciate what I have had to overcome to be where I am now, but I am incredibly grateful that my life has turned out so fortunately.